Last updated on May 9, 2026

 Can Transmute Be Countered?

 Yes, you can transmute for a land depending on the card.
-Tolaria West can only tutor up cards that cost zero, and searching up a land counts for that.
+Tolaria West can only tutor up cards that cost 0, and searching up a land counts for that.
 Other transmute cards can pull up MDFCs.
-Agadeem's Awakening, for example, has a mana value of three, so you could transmute a card like Perplex to fetch it up.
+Agadeem's Awakening, for example, has a mana value of 3, so you could transmute a card like Perplex to fetch it up.

 Rings of Brighthearth

 Yes, you can copy transmute.
-Cards like Rings of Brighthearth can copy activated abilities like cycling and transmute, so the Rings let you tutor up two cards.
-And you can tutor up two different cards as long as they meet the mana value restriction since the Rings allow you to change the targets of the abilities.
+Cards like Rings of Brighthearth can copy activated abilities like cycling and transmute, so the Rings let you tutor up two cards, so long as they both have the exact mana value of the transmuted card.

 Why Is Tolaria West A Good Card?

-Tolaria West can tutor up anything that costs zero mana.
-So that includes other utility lands, utility artifacts like Chalice of the Void and Tormod's Crypt, X cost creatures like Endless One.
-Zero-cost spells like Pact of Negation and even no mana suspend spells like Glimpse of Tomorrow.
+Tolaria West can tutor up anything that costs 0 mana.
+So that includes other utility lands, utility artifacts like Chalice of the Void and Tormod's Crypt, X-cost spells like Endless One, 0-cost spells like Pact of Negation, and even no-mana suspend spells like Glimpse of Tomorrow.

 A 3-mana tutor with limited targets is too slow for just about any other format, but there are folks who rock it in Amulet Titan builds in Modern to find Summoner's Pact, Tron players who use it to grab those coveted Urza lands, and even Living End decks to grab their namesake cards.